MrMercado/CVTStego-Net-a-convolutional-vision-transformer-architecture-for-spatial-image-steganalysis/README.md

 ## Folders
 - **transformer_1.py** This file contains the model used in the various training experiments carried out for the research.
 To use it, the database must be varied and the hyperparameters adjusted to obtain the desired results, while keeping the same code.

+- **SRM_Kernels1.npy** This file contains the weights of the 30 SRM high-pass filters used for model training.

 ## Requirements
 This repository requires the following libraries and frameworks: